112. The Last of The Mohicans

 Author: Adekeye Adebajo

-Date: 27 July 2020
+Date: 10 August 2020

-Image courtesy of: Clay Banks via Unsplash
+Image courtesy of: U.S. Congress

 John Lewis lived long enough to see the US Supreme Court’s 2013 reversal of some of the gains of the Voting Rights Act, as well as to see the recent “Black Lives Matter”-led global protests.
 Having been diagnosed with pancreatic cancer last December, he succumbed to his final battle at the age of 80.
+Two years before, Lewis had cautioned a new generation on twitter that “Our struggle is not the struggle of a day, a week, a month, or a year, it is the struggle of a lifetime.
+Never, ever be afraid to make some noise and get into good trouble.”
 Lewis’s was America’s greatest generation, and he was the last of the great Mohicans.